Shuttle-SE/Shuttle-SE.github.io/README.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Support or Contact
+### Support

 Having trouble with Shuttle?
 Please join our Discord community and tag one of our Payload Commanders in the corresponding Support channel, and we’ll help you sort it out.

 You can join using this link: [https://discord.gg/YdM43sp](https://discord.gg/YdM43sp)

-<iframe src="https://discordapp.com/widget?id=520628368194928642&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0"></iframe>